mrneutron44/diffraction-utils/README.md

 > The above command will automatically install the dependencies listed in `requirements/pip.txt`.

-### Method 2: Install your package with dependencies sourced from conda
+### Method 2: Install your package with dependencies sourced from conda-forge

-If you haven't already, ensure you have the conda-forge channel added as the highest priority channel.
+If you haven't already, ensure you have the ``conda-forge`` channel added as the highest priority channel.

 ```bash
 conda config --add channels conda-forge